Madison County License Hearing Guide

 -

-How to Request: You can typically request the hearing online, by phone, or by mail.
+How to Request: You can request the hearing by mail.

 -

-Mail: Send a written request to the Texas DPS at the appropriate address for ALR hearings.
-The address should be clearly stated on the paperwork you received at the time of your arrest.
-If you don't have that paperwork, contact the DPS immediately to obtain the correct address.
+Mail: Send a written request to the Texas DPS at the address provided on the DIC-24 Statutory Warning form you received at the time of your arrest.
 Your request should include your full name, driver's license number, date of birth, date of arrest, and a clear statement that you are requesting an ALR hearing to contest the suspension of your driver's license.
 Send it via certified mail with return receipt requested to prove you submitted it on time.

 -